Survey and Systematization of 3D Object Detection Models and Methods: Feature Extraction

-\paragraph{Volumetric Feature Initialization} Traditionally, voxels get encoded into manually chosen features, so that each voxel contains one or more values consisting of statistics computed from the points within that voxel cell.
-The feature choice is already a crucial task since it should capture the important information within a voxel and describe the corresponding points in a sufficiently discriminative way.
+\paragraph{Volumetric Feature Initialization} Traditionally, voxels are encoded into manually selected features such that each voxel contains one or more values consisting of statistics computed from the points within that voxel cell.
+The selection of features is already a crucial task, as they should capture the important information within a voxel and describe the corresponding points in a sufficiently discriminative way.

-Early approaches like Sliding Shapes \citep{song_sliding_2014} uses a combination of four types of 3D features to encode the cells, namely point density, a 3D shape feature, a surface normal features and a specifically developed feature to handle the problem of self-occlusion, called truncated signed distance function.
-Others, however, rely only on statistical encoding like \citet{wang_voting_2015} as well as their adaption by \citet{engelcke_vote3deep_2017} that propose three shape factors, the mean and variance of the reflectance values of points as well as a binary occupancy feature.
+Early approaches such as Sliding Shapes \citep{song_sliding_2014} use a combination of four types of 3D features to encode the cells, namely point density, a 3D shape feature, a surface normal feature and a specifically designed feature to deal with the problem of self-occlusion, called the truncated signed distance function.
+Others, however, rely only on statistical encoding like \citet{wang_voting_2015} as well as their adaption by \citet{engelcke_vote3deep_2017}, which propose three shape factors, the mean and variance of the reflectance values of points as well as a binary occupancy feature.

 Much simpler approaches are pursued by \citet{li_3d_2017} and \citet{li_3d_guivant_2019} using a binary encoding to express whether a voxel contains points or not.
-In order to prevent too much loss of information through a rudimentary binary encoding, the voxel size is usually set comparable small to generate high-resolution 3D grids \citep{li_3d_guivant_2019}.
+To avoid too much information loss due to a rudimentary binary encoding, the voxel size is usually chosen comparatively small to generate high-resolution 3D grids \citep{li_3d_guivant_2019}.

-More recently, voxel feature initialization shifted more and more towards deep learning approaches, for similar reasons as seen at feature extraction in other computer vision tasks where manually chosen features are not as performant as learned ones.
+More recently, voxel feature initialization has shifted more and more towards deep learning approaches for similar reasons as feature extraction in other computer vision tasks, where manually selected features are not as performant as learned ones.

-While segmentwise approaches turn out to be comparably efficient 3D feature extraction methods, pointwise models demonstrate impressive results in detection accuracy, since they have recourse to the full information of each point of the point cloud.
-By encoding the voxel in standard features by hand, normally a lot of information gets lost.
+While segment-wise approaches prove to be comparatively efficient 3D feature extraction methods, point-wise models show impressive results in detection accuracy as they have recourse to the full information of each point of the point cloud.
+By manually encoding the voxels into standard features, a lot of information is usually lost.